AI-assisted test development via MCP #

 | Anything else | litmus mcp serve directly | You configure your AI client manually |

-litmus setup showFor the manual path (any client that doesn't have a litmus setup subcommand), the MCP server runs over stdio:
+litmus setup showFor the manual path (any client that doesn't have a litmus setup subcommand), start the server with:

 litmus mcp serve